gahdritz/t5x/docs/usage/metrics.md

 1. Remove `get_initial_metrics` from models inheriting from T5X
     [`BaseModel`](https://github.com/google-research/t5x/tree/main/t5x/models.py?q=symbol:%5CbBaseModel%5Cb).
+    Accumulation now happens automatically and initial metrics do not need to be explicitly specified.

 2. Ensure all metrics dicts are mappings of string name to `clu.metrics.Metric` object, rather than mappings of string name to scalar values.
 See